 Digital Identification and Finance Initiative in Africa

 DigiFI is accepting off-cycle proposals for research projects (cap of $250,000 per project) that will rapidly respond to policy needs in times of COVID-19 and/or make large contributions to informing policy responses to crises.
 We are only accepting submissions that use randomized evaluations i.e. either add-ons to existing RCTs or new RCTs that build on existing data.
-Applications are open on a rolling basis till May 29, 2020 and will be reviewed every week.
+Applications are open on a rolling basis and will be reviewed every couple of weeks.
+If a quicker response is required, please write to us and we get back to you as soon as possible.
 More information in our Request for Proposals.

 A growing number of African governments have begun pursuing the digitization of payment systems, while others are switching to biometrically-authenticated national IDs which integrate access and delivery of key public services.
 Early research suggests there is opportunity across Africa for digital technologies to help reduce leakage in the delivery of public goods and services, to increase fiscal capacity, to reduce corruption, and, to boost the welfare of citizens, particularly marginalized groups.
 Yet, there remains a glaring lack of rigorous, peer-reviewed evidence on the overall impacts of these digital payments and ID systems.

 DigiFI Africa aims to fill this evidence gap by funding cutting edge research projects focused on the study of innovative government payment systems, and ID reforms.
 We expect the evidence produced by this initiative will inform governments on how best to design and implement reforms to maximize benefits to citizens and mitigate risks.